-Polish Model Veronica Bielik Flaunts Killer Physique In Skintight Leggings And Tie-Front Crop Top
+Polish Model Veronica Bielik Flaunts Killer Physique In Skintight Leggings And Front-Tie Crop Top

 As of the time of this writing, the photos have attracted more than 68,200 likes and about 1,300 comments, proving to be popular with her fans.
 Users of the app flocked to the comments section to shower Bielik in compliments and emoji, while also engaging with her caption.

 “Beautiful photos Veronica.
-Keep on smiling beautiful friend,” one user wrote, trailing the words with a red heart, a fire, a face blowing a heart kiss and a thumbs up emoji.
+Keep on smiling beautiful friend,” one user wrote, trailing the words with a red heart, a fire, a face blowing a heart kiss and a thumbs-up emoji.

 “Haha love it!
 Looking amazing beautiful babe,” replied another user, topping the message with a series of pink hearts.